 Keeping in mind the ever-growing usage of smartphones, tablets, and phablets, web design must be effective for various screens.
 If your website design doesn’t support all screen sizes, the chance is that you’ll lose the battle to your competitors.
 There are a number of web design studios or service points from where you can turn your desktop design into a responsive and adaptive one for all screen sizes.
 You can check out these responsive WordPress themes to get some inspiration for your next design.

 5. Color Palette and Imagery

 A perfect color combination attracts users while a poor combination can lead to distraction.
 This necessitates you to pick a perfect color palette for your website which can create a pleasing atmosphere, thus leaving a good impact on visitors.
 Enhance users’ experience by selecting a complementary color palette to give a balanced-look to your website design.
 Remember to use white spaces as they avoid your website from visual clutter and mess.
 Also, avoid using too many colors.
-3 or 4 tones for the whole website are ample to give an appealing and clear design.
+3 or 4 tones for the whole website are ample to give an appealing, clear, and minimal design.

 The same is the case with images.
 Don’t use multiple vibrant images

 Study shows that visitors stay more time on the websites having easy navigation.
 For effective navigation, you may consider creating a logical page hierarchy, using bread scrums, and designing clickable buttons.
 You should follow the “three-click-rule” so that visitors can get the required information within three clicks.